 Easter Blessings!
 Christ our Lord is risen!

-So often we hear these words but do we see the sights?
+So often we hear these words, but do we see the sights?
+Easter is a visual event, we often forget.
 How did people seeing the miracle of the Resurrection for the first time react?
-They were women.
+Never forget, they were the least powerful of their community, they were women.
 Women steeped in Jewish culture and meaning, they KNEW the emblems of their faith.
 What did they see when they arrived at the tomb?

 So, they, who are used to the "God who dwells between the cherubim" suddenly see and know.. they KNOW Who Jesus really is, they see the imagery of the Ark, they know the empty space between the Angels in the Tomb is the evidence of the divinity of Jesus Christ -- the emptiness marking the presence of God in a way our modern minds forget.

-Jesus has Risen, He is Lord and Christ!
+Jesus is Risen, He is Lord and Christ!